This JEP defines a mechanism for compressing XML streams.

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 XMPP Core specifies the use of Transport Layer Security (see RFC 2246 ) for encryption of XML streams, and TLS includes the ability to compress encrypted traffic (see RFC 3749 ).
 However, not all devices are able to implement TLS, and traffic compression may be desirable for communication by such devices.
 This JEP defines a mechanism for compressing XML streams outside the context of TLS.

 Such compression could be performed using any number of compression methods.
 While the only method required by this JEP is ZLIB (as specified in RFC 1950 ), other methods MAY be defined in future JEPs or by registration as described in the Compression Methods Registry section of this document.

 <stream:features> <starttls xmlns='urn:ietf:params:xml:ns:xmpp-tls'/> <compression xmlns='http://jabber.org/features/compress'> <method>zlib</method> </compression> </stream:features>

 <compress xmlns='http://jabber.org/protocol/compress'> <method>zlib</method> </compress>

-Both entities MUST now consider the previous stream to be null and void, just as with TLS negotiation and SASL negotiation (as specified in RFC 3920).
-Therefore the initiating entity MUST initiate a new stream to the receiving entity:
+Both entities MUST now consider the previous stream to be null and void, just as with TLS negotiation and SASL negotiation (as specified in XMPP Core).
+Therefore the client MUST initiate a new stream to the server:

 <stream:stream xmlns='jabber:client' xmlns:stream='http://etherx.jabber.org/streams' to='shakespeare.lit'>